dongdonggaui/iOSQuickDevelop/Summaries/CoreDataProgrammingGuideSummary.md

 > In the Type field of the Relationship pane, you can specify a relationship as being to-one or to-many, which is known as its cardinality.
 To-one relationships are represented by a reference to the destination object and to-many relationships are represented by mutable sets.
 Implicitly, to-one and to-many typically refer to one-to-one and one-to-many relationships respectively.
 A many-to-many relationship is one where both a relationship and its inverse are to-many.
 How you model a many-to-many relationship depends on the semantics of your schema.
 For details on this type of relationship, see Many-to-Many Relationships.

-一对多的数量限制与 optional
+数量限制

 > You can also put upper and lower limits on the number of objects at the destination of a to-many relationship.
 The lower limit does not have to be zero.
 You can specify that the number of employees in a department must be between 3 and 40.

+optional

-You also specify a relationship as either optional or not optional.
+> You also specify a relationship as either optional or not optional.
 If a relationship is not optional, then for it to be valid there must be an object or objects at the destination of the relationship.

 数量限制和 optional 可以共存